 As we have noted, one of the potential benefits of charter schools is that they serve as "laboratories of innovation."
 Studying charter schools that embrace different practices, policies, and curricula could shed light on additional models of success.
 Even though lottery studies cannot causally identify which specific practices are most effective, per se, evidence from additional studies in different settings would offer correlational insights about practices that have a high likelihood of success and may be worth replicating elsewhere.
-In theory, field experiments like Fryer (2014) could generate strong, causal evidence of the impacts of particular practices on student outcomes.

-6.3 Non-test-score outcomes
+Non-test-score outcomes

 Existing lottery-based evidence focuses largely on test-score outcomes.
-Estimating charter impacts on non-tested or lesser-tested subjects such as science and social studies, course-taking trajectories, and extra-curricular activities would offer more insight into the impact charters have on students' whole academic experience relative to their traditional public school counterparts.
-Furthermore, studying non-cognitive, social-emotional outcomes such as persistence, perseverance, and grit would be valuable given that these short-term outcomes may contribute to long-term outcomes like college completion.
+Estimating charter impacts on non-tested or less-tested subjects such as science and social studies, course-taking trajectories, and extracurricular activities would offer more insight into the impact charters have on students' whole academic experience relative to their traditional public school counterparts.
+Furthermore, studying non-cognitive, socialemotional outcomes such as persistence, perseverance, and grit would be valuable given that these short-term outcomes may contribute to longterm outcomes like college completion.